chouring/data_structure-algorithm-math/README.md

-# data-structure-and-algorithm
+# data structure,algorithm and math
-Yes, data structures and algorithms are playing an important role in your career.
-So this repo is all about what I've learned in it.
+data structures and algorithms are playing an important role in your career.
+So this repo is all about what I've learned.